-What you also need is a website to showcase your business which most people have nowadays.
+What you also need if you don’t already have one is a website to showcase your business which most people have nowadays.

 If you don’t or are struggling and are looking for guidance, I can recommend a training platform that will really take your business to the next level.

-Wealthy Affiliate is an online training platform with an amazing community, that I can recommend for anyone.
+Wealthy Affiliate is an online training platform with an amazing community, that I can highly recommend to anyone.